alasca-association/tarook/docs/src/dualstack.md

 Associated [Merge Request](https://gitlab.cloudandheat.com/lcm/managed-k8s/-/merge_requests/176)

+---
+**NOTE**

+It is still possible to create an IPv4-only cluster.

+It is currently not possible to create an IPv6-only cluster.

+It is **not possible to upgrade** a single stack cluster to a dualStack cluster.

+---

 ## Motivation

 IPv4/IPv6 DualStack support enables the allocation of both IPv4 and IPv6 addresses to [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) and [Services](https://kubernetes.io/docs/concepts/services-networking/service/).